realworldocaml/book/en/19-installing-ocaml.md

 # Installation

-The easiest way to use OCaml is via the binary packages available in many operating systems.
+The easiest way to use OCaml is via the binary packages available for many operating systems.
 For day-to-day code development however, it's much easier to use a source-code manager that lets you modify individual libraries and automatically recompile all the dependencies.